Athribis: Middle Ages

+Excavations

 Excavation history

-The first excavation of Athribis dates back to 1789 by a French archaeologist Bonaparte and again in 1852 by Auguste Mariette.
+The first excavation of Athribis dates back to the French invasion of Egypt and Syria and again in 1852 by Auguste Mariette.
 Even though Athribis has been periodically excavated since the 19th century, it has yet to be fully excavated.
 Flinders Petrie wrote a book on Athribis in Upper Egypt, so not to be confused with this Lower (northern) Egypt.
 It was published in 1908.

-Major excavations were started only after World War II by Prof. Kazimierz Michałowski.
+Major excavations were started only after World War II by Kazimierz Michałowski.
 For 11 years, he directed an archaeological expedition organized by the Polish Centre of Mediterranean Archaeology University of Warsaw and co-operating institutions: the Research Center for Mediterranean Archaeology of the Polish Academy of Sciences (now Institute of Mediterranean and Oriental Cultures, PAS), the National Museum in Warsaw, the Archaeological Museum of Kraków, the Coptic Committee, and the Egyptian Antiquities Organization.
 The exploration of the so-called Kom A uncovered the foundations of temples from the reigns of Taharqa and Amasis.
 The team also discovered a large Roman bath complex.
 In the 1960s and 1970s, research was conducted on Kom Sidi Youssuf to identify the early Christian basilica.
 Barbara Ruszczyc directed the works.
 The subsequent directors, Karol Myśliwiec and Hanna Szymańska, studied the older layers of the site, dating to the Roman and Ptolemaic periods.
 Annual reports were published in the “Polish Archaeology in the Mediterranean” (since 1990) and “Études et Travaux” (since 1966) journals.